Vampyrian/predictions-service/README.md

-# Ro run in development mode
+# How to run project

 To install dependencies
 ```